L'Rain

-Early life and career
+Early life and education

 Cheek was born and raised in Crown Heights, Brooklyn, where she lived with her mother, father, and grandparents.
 Her father, Wyatt Cheek, worked in music marketing and promotion for entities including Select Records and Kiss FM; her grandmother ran a liquor store; and in the 1950s her grandfather owned a neighborhood jazz club.
 Cheek's mother, Lorraine C. Porter, taught physical education, health, math, and science in Brooklyn schools.
 The stage name L'Rain is an homage to Porter, who died before the release of the self-titled debut.

 Cheek studied ballet and modern dance at The Ailey School and learned piano, cello, and Baroque recorder before picking up bass in high school, then forming and joining groups that included an Iron Maiden cover band.
 She attended Yale to study music but dropped the major, citing factors including a lack of diversity among the program's course offerings.
 She transferred to the American Studies program, where her major included a concentration in visual, audio, literary, and performance cultures; in 2011, she completed her Bachelor of Arts degree with distinction.
 While at Yale she worked as music director of radio station WYBC and booked shows.

-After graduating, Cheek returned to New York.
-She resumed playing in and co-leading Brooklyn bands including Throw Vision; the group released their debut in 2013 and a 7-inch EP in 2015.
-She also began presenting and curating public art, working with organizations such as Creative Time and the High Line.
-In 2014, Cheek was a site manager for the Funk, God, Jazz, and Medicine: Black Radical Brooklyn exhibit, installing a radio station in a pink Cadillac outside the Utica Avenue A/C subway station in homage to Jitu Weusi, black nationalist community arts center The East, and jazz nonprofit and festival the Central Brooklyn Jazz Consortium.
-The same year, she co-organized "The Kara Walker Experience: WE ARE HERE", a public gathering of people of color at the Domino Sugar Refinery for Kara Walker's installation A Subtlety.
-Cheek began working for contemporary art institution MoMA PS1 in 2016, with curatorial work including co-organizing the Sunday Sessions and Warm Up series; as of 2021, she serves as Associate Curator.